strimzi/proposals/087-adopt-connect-health-endpoint.md

 ## Compatibility

 This change is fully backwards compatible as no further restrictions are created by the `/health` endpoint.
+The `/` endpoint will still be available, just not used for liveness and readiness probes.

 ## Rejected alternatives